SimmonsBI/bmotif/README.md

     [here](https://web.archive.org/web/20180814151143/https://thecoatlessprofessor.com/programming/installing-rtools-for-compiled-code-via-rcpp/))
     to install.
 It describes how to set some PATH variables.
-    Essentially, when given the option to modify the Window PATH variable during the Rtools install, choose to do this, then add the following to the top of the PATH variables text field:
+    Essentially, when given the option to modify the Window PATH variables during the Rtools installation, choose to do this, then add the following to the top of the PATH variables text field:

 <!-- end list -->